 Meiss Country

-Meiss Country is located south of the Lake Tahoe Basin and offers a complete wilderness-like experience with beautiful forest meadows, picturesque mountain lakes, and wonderful scenic vistas.
-Please note: Wood and charcoal fires are not permitted.
+Meiss Country is located on National Forest lands south of the Lake Tahoe Basin and offers a complete wilderness-like experience with beautiful forest meadows, picturesque mountain lakes, and wonderful scenic vistas.
+Campfires (wood, charcoal or any other solid fuels) are not permitted.
+Portable stoves are allowed with a valid permit.

 At a Glance